Zaramo people: Colonial period

 According to a survey conducted in 1956, the majority of homes were constructed using small business owners' or artists' money.
 It also revealed that several ethnic groups, like the Manyema, Yao, and Makonde who were among the town's first settlers, possessed a large number of homes.
 However, it is noteworthy that neither Shomvi nor Zaramo had much real estate because Dar es Salaam's explosive growth from humble beginnings had engulfed both native groups.
 Nobody took Shomvi and Zaramo seriously when they both occasionally asserted that they "owned" the town.
 Shomvi were primarily fishermen, while Zaramo, who came from a less developed educational region, were "very submerged"—a characteristic that set Dar es Salaam apart from the other capitals of East Africa.

-The trible associations of the 1950s were heavily focused on rural improvement in addition to urban welfare.
+The tribal associations of the 1950s were heavily focused on rural improvement in addition to urban welfare.
 The Wazaramo Union was the best illustration.
 The Zaramo did not require an association to bury or care for them because he lived so near to the town.
 However, the Wazaramo Union was home to about 3,500 of the 6,500 tribal union members who were enrolled in Dar es Salaam in 1955.
 Its main priority was to promote rural Uzaramo.

 The objective of the Zaaramo Union according to its secretary, was to construct the "UNITY, BESTIR LIFT UP", of the Wazaramo and their country in the essential matters.
 To this end, it purchased and operated two lorries to transport people and agricultural produce between towns and rural areas, established nine branches in the tribal area, and campaigned against "the old out-of-date Wakilis" recognized by the government, urging instead a paramount chief to guide the Zaramo toward progress.
 Urban ethnicity was not just a means of survival, but also a productive effort to forge groups that could work well together in colonial society.